tupui/soroban-seal-coin/README.md

 ## Token supply management

 The token lifecycle is handled via a Raspberry Pi.
-The Pi's responsibilities
+The Pi's responsibilities are to:
-are:

-1. Getting the daily extent,
+1. Get the daily extent,
 2. Adjust the off-chain supply,
 3. Adjust the on-chain supply (mint/burn token),
 4. Provide a proof-of-reserve.